easycoder/webson/README.md

 Webson is a JSON markup syntax for representing DOM elements, enabling entire web pages to be described without any HTML, and a JavaScript runtime engine to build pages in the browser.
 It has a number of key features such as variables and repeat blocks, that avoid the repetition found in large HTML scripts.

 ## Introduction
 A web page is the visual representation of a Document Object Model, or DOM, the data structure understood by all browsers.
-In the past the DOM was constructed by the browser from HTML on the page and CSS supplied from the server, but more recently it has become increasingly common for JavaScript to create the DOM itself, with no HTML ever being seen.
+Traditionally, the DOM was constructed by the browser from HTML on the page and CSS supplied from the server, but more recently it has become increasingly common for JavaScript to create the DOM itself, with no HTML ever being seen.
 While this suits programmers well it requires a particular skill set that is not always held by those building pages the traditional way.

 Web pages have become very complex, with hundreds or thousands of elements all carefully positioned to create the desired result.
 There's no way to hide this complexity, whether it's done with HTML/CSS, JavaScript or some kind of no-code visual builder.
-In the end it's a human brain that's doing the real work of translating the customer's requirements into something the browser can use to create the DOM.
+In the end it's a human brain that's doing the real work of translating the customer's requirements - a mental picture - into something the browser can use to create the DOM.

 HTML is a form of "markup", the ultimate expression of which came in the form of XML, able to represent not only visual structures but a wide range of other data too.
 Unfortunately, XML is wordy and hard to read and is not greatly loved.
 In 2001, Douglas Crockford invented (he would say "discovered") a simpler syntax for representing data structures, as a means of transferring data in and out of JavaScript programs in the form of plain text.
 The syntax is JavaScript Object Notation, or JSON, and in the past 2 decades it has widely supplanted XML.
 Virtually every programming language has the ability to read and write JSON and it's now the most common way to transfer data across the Web.